-Rarely do we need the things that we weren’t already looking for.
+Rarely do we need what that we weren’t already looking for.

 This is because there’s a crucial difference between

 a) Realizing you have a specific problem, and then finding the solution to that problem.

-b) Seeing an as-seen-on-TV ad and thinking “I do have that [extremely small problem that I never realized I had], I should buy that thing!”
+b) Seeing an as-seen-on-TV ad and thinking “I do have that [extremely small problem that I never realized I had], I should buy this!”

 a) Going to the store with a list and only buying what you put on the list beforehand.

 b) Going to the store without a list and buying whatever seems like it would be useful as you see it.

-a) Asking “Is this the thing that effectively solves my specific problem X?”
+a) Asking “Is this the solution that effectively solves my specific problem X?”

-b) Asking “Is it possible that this thing could be useful to me in any way?”
+b) Asking “Is it possible that this could be useful to me in any way?”

 (a) consisted of examples of “thinking forwards”, in a top-down manner using inductive reasoning.
 It’s valuing a priori, independently-generated thoughts.
 It’s thinking from first principles.
 It’s when the observed problem generates the solution, without outside interference.

 (b) on the other hand consisted of examples of “thinking backwards”, in a bottom-up manner using deductive reasoning.
 It’s valuing a posteriori, dependently-influenced thoughts.
 It’s when the solution has to explain the problem which it solves.—But if you didn’t already know, how could it be important?

 This is because, while there is an infinite number of solutions to the infinite number of possible problems you could have, there is only a limited amount of solutions to problems that you actually have.
 Thus, picking any random solution off of a shelf will probably yield a solution that fixes a problem you don’t really have!